 When everyone knows their roles and responsibilities, it takes less time in execution.

-Use Statusbrew for teams feature to manage your Social Media activities like Social Scheduling and Audience Management by assigning different roles and permissions to different team members, it’s the most productive way to act on Social Media.
+Use Statusbrew for teams feature to manage your Social Media activities like social scheduling, social listening and reporting by assigning different roles and permissions to different team members, it’s the most productive way to act on Social Media.

 Assigning roles can look like-